2006 Mutua Madrileña Masters Madrid – Singles

 Roger Federer defeated Fernando González in the final, 7–5, 6–1, 6–0 to win the singles tennis title at the 2006 Madrid Open.
 He did not drop a set during the tournament.

 Rafael Nadal was the defending champion, but lost in the quarterfinals to Tomáš Berdych.

-This tournament marked the first professional-level match played between Novak Djokovic and Andy Murray, who would go on to play a total of 36 ATP Tour-level matches against each other through 2017, equaling the then 25-year old record that Lendl–McEnroe rivalry held since 1992.; Djokovic won their third-round encounter.
-The Djokovic-Murray rivalry is the fourth greatest in the Open Era.
+This tournament marked the first professional-level match played between Novak Djokovic and Andy Murray, who would go on to play a total of 36 ATP Tour-level matches against each other; Djokovic won their third-round encounter.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 All sixteen seeds received a bye into the second round.